cloonix/cloonix.github.io/content/blog/20240829_logseq_with_syncthing_and_or_git/index.md

 ---
-title: logseq with syncthing and/or git
+categories:
+- howto
-date: "2024-08-29T13:01:38Z"
+date: '2024-08-29T13:01:38Z'
-type: blog
 draft: false
-categories:
-  - Howto
 tags:
 - logseq
 - obsidian
 - syncthing
 - git
 - dev
+title: logseq with syncthing and/or git
+type: blog
 ---
 Recently, I fell in love with [logseq](https://logseq.com/) [1].
 At first glance, logseq confused me and didn't convince me.
 Later, after reading some articles and watching some videos, we became a couple :wink: